 China’s gross domestic product (GDP) per capita, adjusted for inflation, surged from $293 in 1985 to more than $12,000 in 2021.
 Demographics, exports and capital investments made this economic miracle possible.

-China’s recent trade tensions with the U.S., which kicked off under the previous administration and have continued under President Joe Biden’s, have disrupted a trading relationship that was integral to the economic “miracle” of the past four decades or so.
+China’s recent trade tensions with the U.S., which kicked off under former President Donald Trump’s administration and have continued under President Joe Biden’s, have disrupted a trading relationship that was integral to the economic “miracle” of the past four decades or so.

-Not only is China no longer the world’s most populous country; it’s actually seeing population decline that could, according to UN estimates, see the country’s population fall to less than a billion by 2080 and then less than 800 million by 2100.
+The demographics have shifted too.
+Not only is China no longer the world’s most populous country; it’s actually experiencing population decline that could, according to UN estimates, see the country’s population fall to less than a billion by 2080 and then less than 800 million by 2100.

 Perhaps the biggest threat to China’s economic prospects is its addiction to real estate.
 Property has traditionally been considered the safest way to save and safeguard capital in China.
 Now, residential and commercial real estate accounts for 25% of the country’s economy.
 Plunging home prices and failing high-profile developers like Evergrande could create a debt crisis.

-In light of all this, geopolitical analyst Peter Zeihanhas told Joe Rogan he believes China probably has another 10 years before it faces significant civil unrest and economic decline.
+In light of all this, geopolitical analyst Peter Zeihanhas told Joe Rogan he believes China probably has another 10 years before facing significant civil unrest and economic decline.

 Global implications

-China’s economic growth has given it immense influence over geopolitics in recent decades, the end of which will have major implications on the rest of the world.
+China’s economic growth has given it immense influence over geopolitics in recent decades.
+The end of that growth has major implications for the world.
 It could mean that trade, finance and geopolitics could be U.S.-centric for longer than expected.

-U.S. per capita GDP is about $80,410, about six times higher than China’s.
+U.S. per capita GDP is $75,269, about six times higher than China’s.
 The economy expanded 2.1% in the most recent quarter, and growth is expected to remain steady until 2033.
 The U.S. dollar still dominates trade and international commerce, while the country accounts for 12.4% of global economic activity.

 It’s difficult to predict the future of either the U.S. or Chinese economy.
 Sudden shifts in geopolitics or breakthroughs in technology would shift the picture.
 China could still have a chance to overtake its biggest rival.
 But based on current projections, this seems unlikely.